stulentsev/stulentsev.github.com/source/_posts/2012-10-21-object-extensions-and-method-lookups-in-ruby.markdown

 Well, there is a special hidden class for every object *instance* in ruby.
 This dynamic class is where all those per-instance methods go.
 You won't be able to see it in the ancestors chain, ruby hides it from you.
-But it's there.
+But it's there (well, technically speaking, it *appears* there when you define your first per-instance method).
 So, in this case the lookup goes like this:

 {% img /images/uploads/2012/10/lookup2.png %}